Enoch Wu: Positions

 Wu believes that national service must be reformed into a whole-of-society effort.
 An outspoken advocate for civil defense, he believes that it requires all genders serving across all functions.

 Cautioning against over-reliance on authoritarian regimes, he also promotes economic diversification and emphasizes the necessity of a collective effort by all democratic countries to counter China.
 Wu advocates for the creation of a regional security bloc.

 Beyond security issues, Wu supports the Hong Kong democratic movement, LGBTQ+ rights, energy security, and tax reforms.

 Forward Alliance

 In 2020, Wu founded Forward Alliance with the goal of improving Taiwan's national security through greater public awareness, policy advocacy, and civic participation.

-Disaster response and civil defense

-To enhance civilian disaster response capabilities, Forward Alliance partners with domestic and international NGOs, including paramedic and firefighter associations.

-Forward Alliance's "iCanHelp" workshops train participants in emergency first aid (with a focus on severe trauma), search and rescue, and community safety and security.
-Instructors come from the professional first responder community, including paramedics, firefighters, and police officers.

-Wu intends for these workshops to serve a dual purpose: build up a capability that can respond to disasters in peacetime, but also form the backbone of civil defense in case of conflict.

 Time 100 Next

 Recognizing his work with Forward Alliance, Time Magazine selected Enoch Wu for the 2022 Time 100 Next.
 Time commended, "Enoch Wu wants to give every Taiwan citizen the know-how to protect their community.
 As the threat level rises from Beijing….
 Wu is providing civilians emergency-response training for both natural and man-made disasters."
 Wu extended the honor to Forward Alliance partners, including volunteers, first responders, and NGOs.